-CBS Students below a 2.0 as of their junior year in high school are flagged as "unlikely" in the "HS Requirements Met" field.
+CBS Students below a 2.0 as of their junior year in high school are currently flagged as "unlikely" in the "HS Requirements Met" field.
+This field may be modified with the updated CBS Eligibility Checker (formerly named 'Cruncher') and we will communicate this change when it is complete.
 Students who were not enrolled in a public high school are flagged as "unknown" in the "HS Requirements Met" field.
 Students may submit a copy of their final high school transcript to WSAC or campus financial aid staff.

-Campuses should update the response to the "HS Requirements" field and enter the student's GPA and graduation date in the reason field if they have updated information regarding a student's HS Requirements status.
+Campuses should continue to update the response to the "HS Requirements" field and enter the student's GPA and graduation date in the reason field if they have updated information regarding a student's HS Requirements status until the CBS Eligibility Checker (formerly named 'Cruncher') has been updated.
 The system will note which individual and which institution changed the response and all campuses will be able to view and accept the data as valid.
 Campuses must retain this documentation for the standard record retention period.